 1. Butter and season fish

-To begin, melt 3 tablespoons of butter in a small bowl.
-Combine store-bought or homemade Cajun seasoning and sugar on a small plate.
+Melt butter and combine store-bought or homemade Cajun seasoning and brown sugar on a small plate.
 If using ready-made seasoning, I always taste a bit of the spice mixture to determine if it needs a pinch more salt to balance the flavor.

 3. Garnish and serve

-Serve finished blackened cod with lemon wedges.
+Serve finished blackened cod with lemon wedges and Homemade Tartar Sauce.
 For a quick and easy seafood sauce, add Creamy Cajun Shrimp Sauce.

 You can use avocado oil or another neutral, high-heat oil instead of butter.
 But the process of blackening fish depends on the milk solids in the butter to accelerate the "blackening" process.Ā So try it with butter first!
 I think you'll like the authentic flavors.